learn-co-curriculum/phase-0-intro-to-js-2-arrays/README.md

 // => 5
 ```

-We defined the above arrays using the _array literal_ syntax — that is, we
+We defined the above `Array`s using the _array literal_ syntax — that is, we
-literally typed out the array that we wanted to create, square brackets and all.
+literally typed out the `Array` that we wanted to create, square brackets and all.
-There are other ways to create new arrays, but they are only necessary for very
+There are other ways to create new `Array`s, but they are only necessary for very
 rare circumstances.
-For now, use array literals.
+For now, use `Array` literals.

-To get a sense of just how effective arrays are at keeping data organized, let's
+To get a sense of just how effective `Array`s are at keeping data organized, let's
-rewrite our lottery code to use an array:
+rewrite our lottery code to use an `Array`:

 ```js
 const winningNumbers = [32, 9, 14, 33, 48, 5];